An Introduction to Newport Roman Villa

 Hand sanitiser will be provided throughout the site.

-We have taken away high-contact exhibits and displays but will be providing photo hunts, activity packs and guide notes free of charge.
+We have taken away some high-contact exhibits and displays but will be providing photo hunts, activity packs and guide notes free of charge.
+The activity room will re-open from the 23 July.

 We have a limited facility to take payment by card so please allow a little extra time if you need to pay in this way.